educational-resources-and-services/bibletags-widget/README.md

 * Have test.html flipped via query string
 * Have widget-script endpoint changed via something in the npm script
-* Make API md file (version specific) and move google doc info to there (eventually to be an HTML file at bibletags.org)
 * Update packages?
 * Get fast open going for Biblearc
 * Think well about where to indicate version history for different pieces (data, widget, widget-script) and what is updated when, etc